tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 ## Development
 ### Time travel
-I have written a time travel feature that makes the map travel through time.
+~~I have written a time travel feature that makes the map travel through time.
 I am currently adding some interpolations to smooth over gaps in the tracker data.
 Once testing is completed, this feature will be added.
-If you feel like testing it, send me a message and I will create a test branch.
+If you feel like testing it, send me a message and I will create a test branch.~~
+This is now implemented.

 ### Easy configuration
 I am considering adding a feature to read all device trackers from Home Assistant, thus, no need to manually add the trackers to the widget definition.